 Web accessibility complaints procedure

 The Swinburne University of Technology website was designed to ensure its information and services are provided in a non-discriminatory accessible manner.
-All complaints about the accessibility of the Swinburne website will be investigated by the Web Services department and the outcome will be communicated to the complainant.
+All complaints about the accessibility of the Swinburne website will be investigated by the Marketing Services and Technology department and the outcome will be communicated to the complainant.

-Users who feel that some part of the Swinburne website does not comply with W3C Web Content Accessibility Guidelines are encouraged to lodge a complaint with Swinburne Web Services via our Feedback form (select Website from the 'Topic' dropdown).
+Users who feel that some part of the Swinburne website does not comply with W3C Web Content Accessibility Guidelines are encouraged to lodge a complaint with Swinburne Marketing Services and Technology via our Feedback form (select Website from the 'Topic' dropdown).

-When a complaint is received, the Swinburne Web Services team will conduct a preliminary investigation to determine whether the complaint is bona fide and has merit.
+When a complaint is received, the Swinburne Marketing Services and Technology team will conduct a preliminary investigation to determine whether the complaint is bona fide and has merit.
 This investigation may involve some or all of the following:

 - an attempt to duplicate the problem being encountered by the user via the use of a web browser and assistive technologies such as Jaws